Excel

 SQL Jobs

-You’ll create two more Zuar Runner jobs in order to pivot the data from horizontal to vertical.
+Create two more Zuar Runner jobs in order to pivot the data from horizontal to vertical.
 These jobs will be SQL jobs using PostgreSQL syntax.
-In order to pivot the data you’ll use the LATERAL keyword, which is kind of like an SQL for-loop.
-For every product in our table we want to list each member and their volume data.
+In order to pivot the data, use the LATERAL keyword, which is kind of like an SQL for-loop.
+For every product in the table list each member and their volume data.
 The SQL is as follows:

 DROP TABLE IF EXISTS excel.pivotted_table;